-So, it’s no secret that I absolutely love Spanish chorizo.
+So, buy more about it’s no secret that I absolutely love Spanish chorizo.
 I especially love the spicy kind and it somehow finds its way into a lot of my cooking.
 A little bit goes a long way in terms of flavor and color.
 It’s also no secret around these parts that my husband loves Cuban food.
-I mean, loves.
+I mean, malady loves.

 They were beefy, smoky and really fun to eat.
 Like a grown-up, ethnic White Castle.

 Cuban Frita Sliders

 1 lb. very lean, ground beef (preferably all-natural and grass-fed)

 1 loaf ciabatta bread, or a few smaller rolls

 Preheat your oven’s broiler, then line a rimmed cookie sheet with foil.
 You don’t want to use a flat cookie sheet because the fat in the chorizo will render and pool as it cooks and you don’t want that dripping onto the oven floor!

 Slice the loaf of ciabatta into 2-inch slices lengthwise, then crosswise so that you end up with a bunch of square pieces.
 Cut each of the pieces in half and hollow out bready centers.
 You want thin buns to keep the bread to meat ratio in check.
 (Note: Reserve the bready centers for later use as breadcrumbs or moisteners for meatloaf or meatballs.)
 Line the pieces on the prepared cookie sheet crust-side down and place under the broiler for 30 seconds, or until they just begin to toast.
 Watch them carefully or they’ll burn!